 Getting periodic audits done on your site clicks is recommended as it will let you know if there is any high traffic via your sitemap which will be better off being included on your menu or CTAs

-As well as helping users jump to specific locations it will also assist search engines to crawl through and index the pages of your website.
+As well as helping users jump to specific locations it will also assist search engines to crawl and index the pages of your website.

 Getting an effective, user-friendly website requires customer insights and an understanding of what steps they need to take next so that you can put that step right in front of them.